 The MINI WRC Team debuts at Rally Sardinia in May.
 Dani Sordo drives the car to a comfortable sixth place.
 The team competes at Rally Finland and Rally Germany and in the vineyards around Trier, Dani Sordo brings the number 37 MINI John Cooper Works WRC home in third taking the first podium for the new car, an outstanding achievement.
 He then follows this up by nearly winning the French rally, finishing just six seconds behind first place.

 Technical issues beset the new AMR-One and its testing is curtailed and the team uses races to continue its development.
-Prodrive takes the brave decision to compete at Le Mans, but the same engine issue befalls each car and both are forced to retire early in the race.
+Prodrive takes the brave decision to compete at Le Mans, but engines issue befalls each car and both are forced to retire early in the race.
 For the remainder of the year, the Aston Martin Racing team competes with the DBR1-2.
 Meanwhile, it is announced that a new Vantage-based GT3 will replace the successful DBRS9 in 2011.

 Prodrive invests significantly in its composites division expanding the Milton Keyne’s based facility to 32,000 sq ft and installing new autoclaves and milling machines.

 Prodrive starts the build of a limited edition luxury car at its facility in Warwickshire and sees a significant upturn in its automotive technology business as the motor industry begins to come out of the economic downturn.